 On November 15, 2012, the Second Committee of the United Nations General Assembly convened a panel discussion on the causes of migration and its impact on development.
-The panelists included Austin Fragomen, Jr., Partner at Fragomen, Del Rey, Bernsen and Lowey LLP and member of the Center for Migration Studies’ (CMS’s) Board of Trustees; Donald Kerwin, Executive Director for CMS; Chung-Wha Hong, Executive Director, New York Immigration Coalition; Susan Martin, Director, Institute for the Study of International Migration, Georgetown University; and Juan Jose Garcia, Vice Minister for Salvadoreans Abroad.
+The panelists included Austin Fragomen, Jr., Partner at Fragomen, Del Rey, Bernsen and Lowey LLP and Board of Trustees member at the Center for Migration Studies’ (CMS) ; Donald Kerwin, Executive Director for CMS; Chung-Wha Hong, Executive Director, New York Immigration Coalition; Susan Martin, Director, Institute for the Study of International Migration, Georgetown University and Juan Jose Garcia, Vice Minister for Salvadoreans Abroad.

 Panelists then shifted the focus of the discussion from nations of migrant origin to nations of destination.
 On the subject of irregular migration, Mr. Kerwin warned that strict border restrictions often had the unintended consequence of strengthening criminal smuggling networks and increasing other forms of migrant exploitation.
 Mr. Fragomen argued for improved legal processes, especially through treaties and agreements that codify migrant protections and promote humane enforcement.

 A full summary of the discussion can be found at: http://www.un.org/News/Press/docs/2012/gaef3356.doc.htm